blackbelt/jquery.errorHandler.js/README.md

 ## Configuration ##

 There are really no configuration options.
 The error handler is triggered via a call to `$.errorHandler({field: 'message'}, 'formId')` where you pass in a key/val pair of form field name and error messages.

-The second parameter is optional and is a reference to the form if if one exists.
+The second parameter, `formId`,  is optional and is a reference to the form if if one exists.
 This is necessary if you have multiple forms on the same page so you can target the appropriate one.

-Form fields will receive a class of `error`.
+By default, form fields will receive a class of `error` if one is found.

 ## Overriding the Default Error Message Format ##